Making an appointment

-You can make an appointment by calling your clinic or coming in-person during regular business hours.
+You can make an appointment by calling your clinic, coming in-person during regular business hours or using MyChart to schedule an appointment online.
 Please have the following information ready when you make your appointment:

 - Name and birth date